martinkearn/Content/Blogs/Using BOT files to access external services in Bot Framework v4.md

 ---
-Title:Using .BOT files to access external services in Bot Framework v4 Author:Martin Kearn
+Title:Using .BOT files to access external services in Bot Framework v4
+Author:Martin Kearn
-Keywords:BotFrameworkV4,MSBOT CLIT
+Keywords:BotFrameworkV4,MSBOT CLI
 ---

 # Using .BOT files to access external services in Bot Framework v4